FriendsOfSymfony/FOSRestBundle/Resources/doc/empty-content-status-code.rst

 In some use cases the api should not send any content, especially when deleting (*DELETE*) or updating (*PUT* or *PATCH*) a resource.

-In order to provide a status code that should be sent when having no content, the configuration must be customized:
+In order to provide a status code that should be sent when having no content, the configuration must can customized (the default value for the shown parameter would be "204"):

 .. code-block:: yaml